bigcommerce/dev-docs/docs/api-docs/channels/channels-overview.md

 <!-- theme: info -->

 ### Note
 > * BigCommerce has control of which platforms and types are available to create.
 It is currently a manual process to add new platforms.
-A channel can be only 1 type.
+A channel instance can be only 1 type; however, a channel app can register multiple different channels.
 > * For Channel Apps that are strategically approved (select partners), the app will show as an option when adding a new channel.
 This will start the app install process.

 </div>